simonyangcj/origin-web-console/README.md

 #### Getting started

 1. This project is a fork from [origin web console](https://github.com/openshift/origin-web-console)
-2. All we`re going to do is translate ui labels into chinese
+2. All we`re going to do is translate ui labels into chinese for branch ``release-3.11``
 3. You can build the docker image with project [origin web console server](https://github.com/openshift/origin-web-console-server), but make sure to use rhel to build image or you will get a lot trouble

 Contributing